smartcontractkit/documentation/docs/Using Price Feeds/l2-sequencer-feeds/l2-sequencer-flag.md

 ### Architecture on Optimism and Metis

-On Optimism and Metis, he sequencer’s status is relayed from L1 to L2 where the consumer can retrieve it.
+On Optimism and Metis, the sequencer’s status is relayed from L1 to L2 where the consumer can retrieve it.

 ![L2 Sequencer Feed Diagram](/images/data-feed/l2-diagram-optimism-metis.png)